 Warriors Starting Lineup Against The Nuggets

-The Golden State Warriors have announced their starting lineup for Monday's game against the Denver Nuggets.
+The Golden State Warriors have announced their starting lineup for Thursday's game against the Denver Nuggets.

-The Golden State Warriors are in Colorado to take on the Denver Nuggets on Monday night, and for the game they have announced their starting lineup.
+The Golden State Warriors are in Colorado to play the Denver Nuggets on Thursday evening, and for the game they have announced their starting lineup.

 The full lineup for the Warriors against the Nuggets can be seen in the tweet that is embedded below from the Twitter account of Underdog NBA.

-The Warriors are without a lot of their key starters for the game such as Steph Curry, Klay Thompson, Draymond Green and Andrew Wiggins.
+The Warriors come into the game as the third seed in the Western Conference with a 44-22 record in the 66 games that they have played in so far this season.

-They come into the night as the second seed in the Western Conference with a 43-21 record in the 64 games that they have played in so far this season.
+They won their last game against the Los Angeles Clippers, but are just 3-7 in their last ten games overall.

-However, they are in the middle of a slump and have lost four straight games, while going 2-8 in their last ten games overall.
+On the road, they have a 17-15 record in the 32 games that they have played away from San Francisco this year.

 - DEROZAN PASSES JORDAN ON A LIST FOR THE BULLS: DeMar DeRozan and the Chicago Bulls have been on a roll as one of the top teams in the Eastern Conference.
 DeRozan is a five-time All-Star in his first season in Chicago, and he passed Hall of Famer Michael Jordan on a franchise-record list.
 CLICK HERE.